jeffreycheng3421/jeffreycheng3421.github.io/_posts/2019-06-11-On Monty Hall: An Abstraction Through Monte Carlo.md

 ---
 I was thinking about Monty Hall some more and started to wonder about what the result would be if the number of doors was increased, and the game show host opened all the doors but one.
 It's fairly obvious after looking at n=4, n=5, ... , etc. that the probability of the car being behind the remaining door that was not initially picked is (n-1)/n, but I wanted to prove this more rigorously.
 I made a Monte Carlo Simulation for this scenario as well, alongside aproaching both the base case (n=3) and the more abstract case from a new perspective using the axioms of probability.
 <br><br>
 I've been trying to start using LaTeX and start writing up my papers in a more academic format, so this most recent project is done in LaTeX.
-If anyone has any advice about how I could improve my formatting or syntax, please comment!
 <br><br>
 LaTeX writeup linked [here](https://nbviewer.jupyter.org/github/jeffreycheng3421/jeffreycheng3421.github.io/blob/master/rpdfs/Monty%20Hall%20Paper.pdf).
 <br><br>